bpinzone/TetrisAI/README.md

 A final thought about Jeff: you can understand each part of a system individually and still find it stunning when all the parts move in tandem together.
 There's something surreal and beautiful about watching Jeff slam piece after piece into place that somehow both transcends and elevates all the Python dependencies and linker errors, like spending months in a factory before you could witness a plane it built take off for the first time.
 Jeff was a bright, beautiful light in my 2020 landscape, a world in which there was everything to watch but nothing to do, and I'm grateful to this project for giving us a challenge which granted a new texture to the slurry of days.

 ![Screenshot of the "Tetris Maximus" screen.
 Victory!](public/tetris-maximus.png)

+<
+Overall I like it. tells the story well.
+However I would make a one paragraph summary in case people don't have time to read this.
+For example my hiring manager has basically told me that a resume has 5 seconds to catch his attention.

+I would include some key metrics.
+Always gets top 15.
+Gets 95% of all possible tetrises.
+Also emphasize sooner that the bottleneck in the current state of affairs is the hands by an order of magnitude.
+As I recall in the classic setup, eyes finish instantly, brain takes 3ms, hands take at least 120ms.
+I have some logs in some other branch...

+>